matter-labs/era-compiler-solidity/docs/src/guides/01-sanitizers.md

 To build the ZKsync compiler with sanitizer enabled, you need to set the `RUSTFLAGS` environment variable to `-Z sanitizer=address` and run the `cargo build` command.
-Sanitizers build is the feature that is available only for the nightly Rust compiler, it is recommended to set `RUSTC_BOOTSTRAP=1` environment variable before the build.
+Sanitizers build is a feature that is available only for the nightly Rust compiler, it is recommended to set `RUSTC_BOOTSTRAP=1` environment variable before the build.

 It is also mandatory to use `--target` option to specify the target architecture.
 Otherwise, the build will fail.